att-circ-contrl/TriadDrive/aux-mounts-hflex/README.md

 ## Notes

 * The single-slot sides anchor the heavy flex cables using a 5/16" #0-80 flat-head screw.
-The two-slot sides use a 7/16" #0-80 flat-head screw.
+The two-slot sides use a 3/8" #0-80 flat-head screw.

 * Be careful installing the screws.
-There's only about 1mm of threaded area, and it's easily stripped.
+There's only about 2mm of threaded area, and it's easily stripped.

-* **To fix:** The trench at the back of the drive needs to be shallower (optionally recessing the body inset further as well).
-Right now there's about 0.1mm of clearance between the mount and the Triad drive, which is sometimes not enough to securely clamp the mounting post.
-A shallower trench with 0.3mm of clearance would allow the mounting screws to be tightened further.

-* **To fix:** Per Adam's request, Kevin-style clamping is needed to securely hold the drive to its post.
-One side of the clamp contacts the drive, and the other side flexes just enough during tightening to clamp.

 _This is the end of the file._